Saturday, June 29, 2024

 Being on the receiving end of that kind of "help", though, a few times over the last year, I now understand just how unhelpful rationalizing and advice-giving responses usually are.
 And, here's why I've come to that conclusion...

-I suspect that most of us attempt to rationalize away our painful experiences.
+I suspect that many of us attempt to rationalize away our painful experiences.
 I have no idea if it's actually rational to rationalize this stuff, but for me, it's often a first-line coping mechanism.
 When it happens naturally, I don't know that it's an unhealthy thing to do.
 But most good things, when taken to an extreme can become very unhealthy.
 A, perhaps overly simple, example: Overlooking an offense is good, but being a doormat leads to an unhealthy mental state, and possibly abuse.

 I don't know about you, but when someone does that in response to something difficult I've shared, I immediately wish I hadn't made myself vulnerable.
 And I learn, going forward, to be guarded.
-Now, of course, we should be careful who we share vulnerable things with, but if we are so guarded that we ultimately decide it's safer to stuff our feelings down, instead of finding appropriate ways of airing them, the results can be unhealthy.
+Of course, we should be careful who we share vulnerable things with, but if we are so guarded that we ultimately decide it's safer to stuff our feelings down, instead of finding appropriate ways of airing them, the results can be unhealthy.
 Toxic, even.
 We may never really heal if we don't examine our painful emotions and what has brought them about.

 Disclaimer: I am not a psychologist.
-Not even an armchair one.
+Not even a good armchair one.
 But I am interested in learning from experience, and really do want to offer the right kind of help when someone else is struggling.
 This present experience has helped me internalize, and I think see something I didn't understand before.

 The only significant things that have happened in the 9 days since my last post is the above encounter, a lovely visit with another dear friend, and I've had the last appointment in my recent string of medical appointments - which seemed to be the catalyst for my recent struggling.
 I feel better just having all those appointments behind me as of last Thursday.
+I should add, it was also helpful when I shared that I'd been having troubling thoughts over the last few months, my oncology nurse navigator told me that was very normal.
+I was pretty sure that, as dysregulated as my thinking was, I was in the range of normal, but it was helpful to hear someone with experience in this realm to tell me so.

 I've also come across some things online that remind me that I have tools (mainly writing) to use to examine, dissect and treat the other painful thoughts should they rise up again to haunt me.
 Just being reminded I have these tools available, and that they have been helpful to me in the past, has given me an even greater sense of well being.

-11 comments:
+13 comments:

 1. Glad you are feeling better, Becki.
 Praise God for friends.